 Dario W. Diehl is a marine biologist who serves as SCCWRP's Marine Programs Coordinator.
 He received his B.S. in marine biology from California State University, Long Beach, in 1982.
 Diehl joined SCCWRP in 1983.
 He is responsible for field sampling operations, quality assurance, data analysis and support for various projects.
-His current focus is on integrating underwater glider technology into our member organizations ocean monitoring effort.
+His current focus is on the Bight Regional Monitoring Survey and integrating drone technology into SCCWRP’s research projects.

 B.S., Marine Biology, California State University, Long Beach, 1982